leonidsah/MilitaryMadness-game-2018/README.md

-# mmgame
+# myGame
-Millitary Madness (MM) - Arcade game creating by 15 y.o. java student
+My game that I was creating when I was 15 years old